DeMaCS-UNICAL/BrainyBot/README.md

     cd BrainyBot/Brain
     pipenv install
    ```
-   We assume you have either Python 3.9 or 3.10 on C (Python 3.8 and 3.7 should work too).
+   We assume you have Python 3.10 on computer C (Python 3.9 should work too by modifying the internal Pipfile).

 8. Move to the `BrainyBot/tappy-server` folder and
 install the server contained in that folder (tested with node.js lts/gallium (16.13.2)):